Seating at Cushing Memorial Ampitheatre

 Once you reach Mill Valley, pick up your gear and hop on a shuttle back to your parked car at Tamalpais High or Manzanita Park and Ride.
 Enjoy dinner in charming downtown Mill Valley while you wait.
 The last shuttle from downtown Mill Valley to the parking lots leaves at 9:00 P.M.
 You can take a taxi (at your expense) to the parking area if you miss the last shuttle.

-2022 Hike Down Map
+Mountain Play: Hike Down Map

-Hike Down Guide
+Mountain Play: Hike Down Guide

 While more manageable than the hike up to the theatre, it is still 7 miles and will take 2-2 1/2 hours.
 Please wear appropriate clothing and bring plenty of water.